 We may soon be able to clone Neanderthals.
 But should we?
 An essay from Archaeology Magazine examines the ethical, scientific and legal ramifications.
 (Via Heather Pringle's Time Machine blog, where essay author Zach Zorich posted a reply and elicited a response.) [more inside]

 Scientists Repurpose Adult Cells - "Scientists have transformed one type of fully developed adult cell directly into another inside a living animal, a startling advance that could lead to cures for a variety of illnesses and sidestep the political and ethical quagmires associated with embryonic stem cell research." [nature abstract, nature writeup, audio announcement]

 Nature has a somewhat technical but free supplement on stem cells (alongwith a podcast and related blog).

 The False Controversy of Stem Cell Research.
 Kinsley: In fact, thinking it through is a moral obligation, especially if you are on the side of the argument that wants to stop or slow this research.
 It's not complicated.
 An embryo used in stem-cell research (and fertility treatments) is three to five days past conception.
 It consists of a few dozen cells that together are too small to be seen without a microscope.
 It has no consciousness, no self-awareness, no ability to feel love or pain.
 The smallest insect is far more human in every respect except potential.

+Thou shalt not make scientific progress.
 "Medical research is poised to make a quantum leap that will benefit sufferers from Alzheimer's, Parkinson's, muscular dystrophy, diabetes and other diseases.
 But George W. Bush's religious convictions stand in its way."